saltedbones/Africology-and-African-American-Studies/pages/faculty.md

 meta-keywords: 'faculty, research'
 published: true
 ---
-We are known for our innovation, energy and influence in Black Studies, and our professors have published more books than any other Department of African American Studies in the nation.
+We are known for our innovation, energy and influence in Black Studies.
+Our professors have published more books than any other Department of African American Studies in the nation.